lowRISC/lowrisc-site/content/blog/seventh-riscv-workshop-day-one.md

 ## RISC-V state of the union: Krste Asanovic
 * Krste gives a rapid overview of the RISC-V ISA.
-* RISC-V aims to be simple, clean-slate, modulary, and stable.
+* RISC-V aims to be simple, clean-slate, modular, and stable.
 * RISC-V started in May 2010. v1.0 of the ISA came in 2011, first Rocket tapeout in 2012, first Linux port in 2013, v2.0 (frozen) IMAFD spec in 2014.
 First commercial softcores and first commercial SoC in 2017.